Northern Ireland Highlights with Paddywagon Tours

 Belfast, Northern Ireland

-More Paddywagon Tours in Ireland
+More Paddywagon Tours around Ireland

 This looks fabulous I will definitely take this tour while I am in Dublin next year.
 Glad you got over your fear of heights, the photo was definitely worth it!!!